Special Educational Needs and Disabilities

 The purpose of a Local Offer is to enable parents/carers to clearly see what services are available for children with Special Educational Needs and Disabilities (SEND) in their area and how to access them.
 The following questions and answers detail our Local Offer and how we provide for children with SEND

 How does Little Doves Christian Pre-school know if a child needs extra help and what should I do if I think my child may have special educational needs or disabilities?

-- Our SENCO will offer support and advice to your child's key person and other staff within the setting.
+- Our SENDCO will offer support and advice to your child's key person and other staff within the setting.
 They will also liaise with other professionals and seek advice in identifying individual needs if necessary.
-With your permission they will ask the Area SENCO to visit to ensure that we are meeting your child's needs and refer to other specialists if necessary.
+With your permission they will ask the Area SENDCO to visit to ensure that we are meeting your child's needs and refer to other specialists if necessary.